 In late February 2021 WWL notified the Council of a revised cost to complete the project.
-The Waimea Water Limited risk range for cost to complete is now between \$148 million and \$164 million, with a revised estimated cost to complete of \$158.5 million.
+The Waimea Water Limited risk range for cost to complete is now between \$148 million and \$164 million, with a revised estimated cost to complete of \$158.5 million8.

-The estimated cost to complete has therefore increased by \$53.7 million (to \$158.5 million).
+The estimated cost to complete has therefore increased by \$54.0 million (to \$158.5 million).
+The funding of this is explained in the forecasting assumptions in Volume 1.